tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   These non trivial basic blocks representing opcodes are possibly, for example, ones start with the instruction at `0x402513`, `0x40206a`, `0x4025d`, etc; the control flow transferred to all of them comes from the basic block ends with `0x4042e0`, which may be supposed that this is the *dispatch point* of the dispatcher.
 Moreover, these basic blocks transfer control flow to the same basic block start with the address `0x404000` (since they both end with `call 0x404000`), which may be supposed that this is the *entry point* of the dispatcher.

   **Remark:**
-  *There are basic blocks, for example, at `0x4043a4`, `0x404371`, `0x40428c`, etc. which come from (and reach to) the same basic block; but they might not represent opcodes since their semantics is trivial, just a simple unconditional`jmp 0x40428`.*
+  *There are basic blocks, for example, at `0x4043a4`, `0x404371`, `0x40428c`, etc. which come from (and reach to) the same address; but they might not represent opcodes since their semantics is trivial, just a simple unconditional`jmp 0x40428`.*

 #### Distinguished instruction rate

   Another criterion supporting the intuition about VM obfuscation, is *the number of distinguished instructions over the total number of executed instructions*.
-Since the number of "virtual instructions" is normally much smaller than the number of the real hardware instructions (i.e.`x86` ISA), we would normally observe that there are not "too much" distinguished instructions in a binary obfuscated by a VM.
+Since the number of "virtual instructions" is normally much smaller than the number of the real hardware instructions (i.e.`x86` ISA), we would observe that there are not "too much" distinguished instructions in a binary obfuscated by a VM.
 The following diagram presents the number of distinguished instructions over the trace length: there are only about 500 distinguished instructions over a trace of length 10.000.000!!!

   ![Instruction counting](./reven_ins_count_histo.svg)

   **Remark:**
   *Such a form of control flow graph can be observed also in binaries obfuscated by [VMProtect](http://vmpsoft.com/) and some early versions of [Code Virtualizer](http://oreans.com/codevirtualizer.php).
-In recent versions, Code Virtualizer uses [threaded code](http://home.claranet.nl/users/mhx/ForthBell.pdf): the control flow to the next opcode's basic block will be calculated at the end of the current opcode's basic block, then we cannot observe this form.
+In recent versions, Code Virtualizer uses [threaded code](http://home.claranet.nl/users/mhx/ForthBell.pdf): the control flow to the next opcode's basic block will be calculated at the end of the current opcode, then we cannot observe this form.
 In some ad-hoc VM obfuscated binaries, e.g. [HyperUnpackMe2](http://crackmes.de/users/thehyper/hyperunpackme2/), the dispatcher has even multiple dispatch points (there was a very nice [writeup](http://www.openrce.org/articles/full_view/28) of this binary using IDA).*

   It might be worth noting that the patterns discussed above *just give a hint* to recognize the applied obfuscation technique.
 Without a serious analysis, we cannot confirm the binary is obfuscated by a VM.
 Indeed, the same patterns can be observed in programs which are not obfuscated at all, and conversely some program are VM obfuscated but these pattern are not [directly visible](http://www.lancaster.ac.uk/staff/wangz3/publications/trustcom.pdf).
 Finally, we do not give a formal definition (i.e. a mathematical model on which we can prove something is correct or not) for virtualization obfuscation yet :-).
 We will come back to this problem in next articles.